AOMediaCodec/svt-av1/CONTRIBUTING.md

 - Submit a pull request for review to the maintainer

 ## Pull request process:
+- Authors should use a valid email account when committing.

-- Make commits concise and to the point (1 feature / issue = 1 commit )
+- Make clear and concise commits (1 commit per 1 feature or issue)
-- Authors would be responsible for breaking down the PR into commits that make sense (with proper commit messages)
+- Authors are responsible for breaking down the PR into sensible commits (with proper commit messages)
+- Avoid using force push when addressing comments and review items.
-- Use rebase and merge for all PRs to make sure that all commits are carried over to the master
+- Maintainers shall use 'rebase and merge' to make sure all commits can apply cleanly onto the master branch
-- Maintainers would only use squash and merge with the permission of the authors.
+- Maintainers shall only use 'squash and merge' with the permission of the authors.